Skip to main content

 How Does Cloud-Optimized GeoTIFF (COG) Work?

-COG reorganises standard GeoTIFF with internal tiling, overviews, and header-first structure, enabling HTTP range requests to read specific pixels without downloading the full file.
-Reading 1km2 from a 50GB raster goes from 14 minutes (full download) to 2.3 seconds (range request).
-COG isn't a new format - it's a GeoTIFF organised in a specific way that enables efficient cloud access.
+COG reorganises standard GeoTIFF with internal tiling, overviews, and header-first structure, enabling HTTP range requests to read selected regions without downloading the full file.
+The retained example compares reading 1km2 from a 50GB raster by full download and by range request.
+Its 14-minute and 2.3-second timings are dated illustrations, not current benchmarks.
+COG isn't a new format - it's a GeoTIFF organised in a specific way that can support efficient cloud access.
+In 2023, COG was adopted as an official OGC standard.

 How COG Works